Skip to content

 • • Rebuild the internal and structured signals around the pages that matter most.

-• • Create a safer path for future long-tail publishing.
+• • Create a reviewable path for future long-tail publishing.

 Representative proof

-The current solution cluster already shows the kind of structure the audit should produce
+The current solution cluster already shows the kind of structure the review should produce

-The existing solution architecture on the site is itself a live example of what content-heavy AEO work tries to do: define parent pages, decision pages, child pages, and proof paths instead of letting every page compete blindly.
+The existing solution architecture on the site is itself a live example of what content-heavy AEO work tries to do: define parent pages, decision pages, child pages, and proof paths instead of letting every page compete for the same intent.

 Open the solutions cluster